 In practice, the eigenvalues and eigenvectors of $\bbH$ are unavailable and need to be estimated.
 A natural estimate of $\widetilde \bbW$ takes the form

 Under $H_0$, the residual matrix $\widehat\bbW$ is expected to be close to $\bbW$, which motivates us to consider test of the form

-Intuitively, the asymptotic behavior of the above statistic is expected to be close to the one in \eqref{eq:norm-trueW}.
+Intuitively, the asymptotic behavior of the above statistic should be close to the one in \eqref{eq:norm-trueW}.
 Thus, by examining the asymptotic behavior of $\widetilde T_n$ we can test the desired hypotheses.
-In fact, it will be made clear later that one form of RIRS test is based on this intuition.
+We will formalize this intuition in a later section.

-The statistic in \eqref{eq:norm-trueW} only uses the diagonals of $\bbW$.
-In theory, the asymptotically normality remains true if we aggregate any and all entries of the matrix $\bbW$ (instead of just the diagonals) and normalize properly, thanks to the independence of the entries on and above the diagonals of $\bbW$.
+The statistic in \eqref{eq:norm-trueW} is constructed using only the diagonals of $\bbW$.
+In theory, the asymptotic normality remains true if we aggregate any randomly sampled entries of the matrix $\bbW$ (instead of just the diagonals) and normalize properly, as long as the sampling size is large enough, thanks to the independence of the entries on and above the diagonals of $\bbW$.
 However, this does not translate into the asymptotic normality of the test based on $\widehat{\bbW}$ for at least two reasons: First, in applications absence of selfloops, the observed data matrix $\bbX$ takes the form $\widetilde\bbX - \diag(\widetilde\bbX)$ and thus $\widehat{\bbW}$ estimates $\bbW - \diag(\widetilde{\bbX})$ which has nonrandom diagonals.
 Consequently, test constructed using diagonals of $\widehat \bbW$ becomes invalid.
-Second, the entries of $\widehat \bbW$ are all correlated and have errors coming from estimating the corresponding entries of $\bbW$.
+Second, the entries of $\widehat \bbW$ are all correlated and have errors caused by estimating the corresponding entries of $\bbW$.
 Aggregating too many entries of $\widehat \bbW$ will cause too much noise accumulation.
 This together with the correlations among $\hat w_{ij}$ makes the asymptotic normality of the corresponding test statistic invalid.
 This heuristic argument is formalized in a later Section \ref{Sec3}.
 Thus to overcome these difficulties, we need to carefully choose which and how many entries to aggregate.
 These issues are formally addressed in the next section.